 The Court held that in the absence of a clear statement of legislative intent to protect a party’s right to litigate or the application of one of the few exceptions found in the Arbitration Act, court actions should be stayed in favour of arbitration.
-The Court held that a “clear intervention by the legislature to override an agreement to arbitrate” was required.
-To the contrary, the AWA Regulations expressly contemplate the use of arbitration and mediation in franchise disputes.
+The Court held that a “clear intervention by the legislature to override an agreement to arbitrate” was required and that the arbitration provision in the franchise agreement did not “deny the franchisee any forum for access to justice.”

-Finally, the Court decided that the stay was not to be denied on public policy grounds, holding that enforceability of an arbitration agreement relates to whether the right to arbitrate must be enforced as opposed to whether arbitration is a preferable procedure.
+The Court also stated that class proceedings are not always preferable to arbitration for group claims because class actions are procedural in nature and do not create substantive rights, modify existing rights or enhance the court’s jurisdiction.
+Also, the Court decided that the stay was not to be denied on public policy grounds because enforceability of an arbitration agreement relates to whether the right to arbitrate must be enforced as opposed to whether arbitration is a preferable procedure.

-The case clarifies that the exceptions to enforcement of an arbitration agreement are confined to clear statements in other legislation that the jurisdiction of the courts is to be preserved.
+The case clarified that the exceptions to enforcement of an arbitration agreement are confined to clear statements in other legislation that the jurisdiction of the courts is to be preserved.
 This finding is consistent with the “contemporary approach” of “a policy supporting the resolution of disputes outside of court proceedings where parties have agreed to arbitrate their disputes.”